Netflix’s US subscriber growth slowing as competition looms

 Netflix added 6.8 million subscribers worldwide from July through September, below the 7 million customers forecast by the Los Gatos, California, company.
 Just 520,000 of those subscribers were picked up in the U.S., below the 800,000 that management anticipated.
 The shortfall came after Netflix lost 123,000 subscribers in the U.S. during the April-June period, marking its first contraction in eight years.

+The latest miss on US subscriber growth “spells trouble for the company ahead of heightened competition,” said eMarketer analyst Eric Haggstrom.
+“The fourth quarter represents a completely new ballgame for Netflix.”

-That downturn and the uncertainty about the service’s future growth is the main reason Netflix’s stock had dropped by about 30% below its peak price of $423.21 reached 16 months ago.
-Netflix’s shares surged by 8% in extended trading Wednesday, apparently because some investors had been bracing for an even bigger letdown in the third quarter.
+Uncertainty about Netflix’s future growth is the main reason the company’s stock had dropped by about 30% below its peak price of $423.21 reached 16 months ago.
+Netflix’s shares surged 9% in extended trading Wednesday, apparently because some investors had been bracing for an even bigger letdown in the third quarter.

 Netflix said it expects to add another 7.6 million worldwide subscribers during the final three months of the year, down from 8.8 million during the same period last year.
 The more conservative outlook amounted to a concession to the new entrants in the streaming market.